Group Therapy in Philadelphia & Online Across PA

 Your First Session

-First-time participants often feel nervous – that's completely normal.
 I structure initial group therapy sessions to help new members feel welcomed.
 We review group agreements about confidentiality and respect.
-You share as much or as little as feels comfortable while getting acquainted with other group members and the group's focus.
+We’ll discuss the goals and expectations fo the group.

 Ongoing Participation